 Home remedies for anxious bouts may help you avoid those side effects.
 Here are a few we have tried and tested.

-Taking time out each day to meditate has been said to improve anxiety levels 60% of the time.
+Taking time out each day to meditate has been said to improve anxiety levels up to 60% of the time according to recent stats.
 Keeping up with meditation for 6 months or longer may help manage to reduce those anxiety levels for the long term.

 I use the Headspace app, available both on play store (android) and app store (iOS), which you can pay for, or the free version has a few sleep stories and meditation exercises.
 Spotify also has some free ones.

 There are also lots of meditation groups popping up in village halls if that’s your bag.
 They are usually between £5-10 a session.
 You might learn some good takeaways from it.

 Eat a healthy diet

 What we put into our bodies really can affect how we feel.
 According to Harvard Medical School’s published paper, alternatives to anxiety medication can even be food.
 Some foods to add to your diet to help beat the unease could be: